 First, preheat the air fryer to 400 degrees F.

-Next, cut a thin slice off the end and the tip of the squash, and then evenly cut in half, lengthwise.
+Next, cut a thin slice off the end and the tip of the squash, and then evenly cut it in half, lengthwise.
 Use a spoon to scope the seeds out.

 Then, drizzle squash with oil, sprinkle garlic powder, onion powder, salt, and black pepper.
 Use your hand to coat the squash with seasonings.